-Examples of some handy workflows that you can create using Shopify Flow.
-You can also find examples by exploring our workflow community.
+Examples of workflows that you can create using Shopify Flow.
+You can also explore the workflow templates in Shopify Flow to to find other workflows that you can add to your store.

 Workflows that run when an order is created